BOLDEN'S OVERTIME GOAL GIVES BOSTON COLLEGE 4-3 WIN AT ST. LAWRENCE

-Senior defenseman Blake Bolden scored the game-winning goal for the Eagles
+Senior defenseman Blake Bolden scores 1:49 into overtime for Eagles

 Canton, N.Y. - Alex Carpenter's three points and Blake Bolden's overtime tally propelled the #5 Eagles (13-3-2, 8-2-1) to a 4-3 win over St. Lawrence (11-8-1, 6-2-0) on Friday afternoon.

 Corinne Boyles won her 11th straight decision while stopping 38 shots to improve to 11-1-0 this season.
 Carmen MacDonald made 36 saves in the loss for St. Lawrence to drop to 9-8-1.